Deen-Weible/Deen-Weible/README.md

 - A smart automated greenhouse control/monitoring system using an ESP32, controllable by screen and phone!
 - My website, [weible.dev](https://weible.dev)
+- Tosa WebDev cert, **We**'ve convinced them to let me have a couple free tries in return for feedback.

 ### Intrests: